Support from external advisors and specialist services

 Solihull Specialist Inclusion Support Services - SISS

 - Social, Emotional and Mental Health Team - we pay for 80 hours of specialist support a year.
 This is used for observations of pupils, meetings with parents, 1:1 diagnostic work with pupils, 1:1 therapeutic work with pupils, production of reports and for staff training.

-- ASD Team - support from this team is free to school and targeted at pupils with a diagnosis of autism who are really struggling in school.
+- ASD Team - support from this team is free to school and targeted at pupils with a diagnosis of autism who are struggling in school.
 It includes observations of pupils, advice and support to the SENCO, teachers, parents and carers.
 We can also apply for ISP support where a member of the team will come in to school and work with a child on a specific difficulty over the course of a few weeks.

 - Speech Language and Communication Disorders Team - This team will only work with pupils who have a diagnosed speech or language disorder and referrals are made via the NHS speech therapists.
 They offer blocks of support through staff from the two speech and language ARCs and provide targets for pupils and support to staff as well as meeting with parents.

 Solihull SEND team